viamrobotics/docs/docs/components/movement-sensor/_index.md

 ## Next Steps

-Try adding a movement sensor to your [mobile robot](../base/) and writing some code with our [SDKs](../../program/sdk-as-client/) to implement closed-loop movement control for your robot!
+Try adding a movement sensor to your [mobile robot](../base/) and writing some code with our [SDKs](../../program/sdk-as-client/) to implement closed-loop movement control for your robot.

-Or, try configuring [data capture](../../services/data/) on your movement sensor!
+Or, try configuring [data capture](../../services/data/) on your movement sensor.

 {{< snippet "social.md" >}}